nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 ## Known bugs

+- You can collect the 200 Rubies location without the Rope Ladder if you already have the 200 Rubies item.

 - The game cannot load if the connection information is wrong.
 You need to manually edit or delete the `apconfig.txt` file from the save folder to fix this.

 - Changing the connection information from within the game by pressing Y needs a reboot.